-Caroline Kelly's practice focuses on international dispute resolution.
-Ms. Kelly represents sovereign States in investment treaty arbitrations and multinational corporations in international commercial arbitrations.
-Ms. Kelly has experience representing clients in arbitrations before the International Centre for the Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC) and the International Centre for Dispute Resolution (AAA/ICDR), and under the UNCITRAL Rules.
+Caroline Kelly's practice focuses on international dispute resolution, including representing sovereign States in investment treaty arbitrations and multinational corporations in international commercial arbitrations.
+Ms. Kelly has experience representing clients in arbitrations before the International Centre for the Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC) International Court of Arbitration, the International Centre for Dispute Resolution (AAA/ICDR), and under the UNCITRAL Rules.
 Ms. Kelly advises clients on a range of international legal matters, including treaty interpretation and diplomatic relations.
 She also has experience in domestic litigation and maintains an active pro bono practice.

 Ms. Kelly graduated magna cum laude from Georgetown University Law Center where she was a Global Law Scholar and served as Executive Editor for the Georgetown Journal of International Law.
 Upon graduation, Ms. Kelly was elected to the Order of the Coif.
 During law school, Ms. Kelly interned at the Office of International Affairs within the Criminal Division of the US Department of Justice and represented an individual in asylum proceedings through the Center for Applied Legal Studies.

-- The Republic of Chile in the long-standing Pey Casado arbitration (two separate proceedings under the ICSID and UNCITRAL Rules).
+- Represented the Republic of Chile in the long-standing Pey Casado arbitration (two separate proceedings under the ICSID and UNCITRAL Rules).

 - Represented the Republic of Bulgaria in an investment treaty dispute concerning the banking sector (ICSID).